tomjwells/coti-node-images/README.md

 Below is a description of the important components to this reponsitory:

-- The GitHub Action workflow file itself, that describes the build process, is at <a href="https://github.com/tj-wells/coti-node-images/blob/master/.github/workflows/update-image.yml"  target="_blank">.github/workflows/update-image.yml</a>.
+- <a href="https://github.com/tj-wells/coti-node-images/blob/master/.github/workflows/update-image.yml"  target="_blank">.github/workflows/update-image.yml</a> - The GitHub Action workflow file itself, that describes the build process
-- To view recent runs of the workflows themselves, <a href="https://github.com/tj-wells/coti-node-images/actions"  target="_blank">click here</a>.
-- The images produced by this repository can be found in <a href="https://hub.docker.com/r/atomnode/coti-node"  target="_blank">this Dockerhub container registry</a>.
-- <a href="https://github.com/tj-wells/coti-node-images/blob/master/update-env" target="_blank">update-env</a> is the script used to build a `fullnode.properties` file from the environment variables inside the Docker container.
+- <a href="https://github.com/tj-wells/coti-node-images/blob/master/create-properties" target="_blank">create-properties</a> - the script used to build a `fullnode.properties` file from the environment variables inside the Docker container.
 It also downloads the appropriate clustestamp file for MainNet or TestNet when necessary.
+- <a href="https://github.com/tj-wells/coti-node-images/actions"  target="_blank">GitHub Actions workflow runs</a>
+- <a href="https://hub.docker.com/r/atomnode/coti-node"  target="_blank">Dockerhub container registry</a> - Where the images produced by this repository are stored.

 # 🐳 Overview of the Build Process